Brown Sugar Bourbon Pork Chops

 • While potatoes cook, pat pork* dry with paper towels.
 Season all over with Brown Sugar Bourbon Seasoning. • Heat a drizzle of oil in a large pan over medium-high heat.
 Add pork and cook until browned and cooked through, 4-6 minutes per side.
 TIP: If the pork begins to brown too quickly, reduce heat to medium. • Turn off heat; transfer pork to a plate.
 Wipe out pan.

-• While pork cooks, toss green beans on a baking sheet with a large drizzle of olive oil, salt, and pepper. • Roast on middle rack until lightly browned, 12-15 minutes. • Meanwhile, halve, core, and dice apple into ¼-inch pieces.
+• While pork cooks, cut broccoli into bite-size pieces if necessary.
+Toss on a baking sheet with a drizzle of olive oil, salt, and pepper.
+Roast on middle rack until lightly browned, 15-20 minutes. • Meanwhile, halve, core, and dice apple into ¼-inch pieces.
 Trim and thinly slice scallions, separating whites from greens.

-• Heat 1 TBSP butter (2 TBSP for 4 servings) and a drizzle of oil in pan used for pork over medium-high heat.
+• Melt 1 TBSP butter (2 TBSP for 4 servings) in pan used for pork over medium-high heat.
 Add apple and scallion whites; season with salt and pepper.
 Cook, stirring occasionally, until golden, 4-6 minutes. • Stir in stock concentrate, ½ cup water (¾ cup for 4), and ½ tsp sugar (1 tsp for 4).
-Cook until sauce is thickened and apple is tender, 5-7 minutes. • In the last 2 minutes, return pork to pan until warmed through.
+Cook until sauce has thickened and apple is tender, 5-7 minutes. • In the last 2 minutes, return pork to pan until warmed through.
 Season with salt and pepper.
 Turn off heat.

 • Mash potatoes until mostly smooth. • Stir in scallion greens, sour cream, 1 TBSP butter (2 TBSP for 4 servings), and a splash of reserved potato cooking liquid.
 Season with salt and pepper.
 TIP: If needed, add more potato cooking liquid a splash at a time until potatoes are smooth and creamy.

-• Divide pork, mashed potatoes, and green beans between plates.
+• Divide pork, mashed potatoes, and broccoli between plates.
 Top pork with apple pan sauce and serve.